 • Archiving of JSTOR Archive Collections Content.
 JSTOR provides long term preservation of the JSTOR Archive Collections, supported by an endowment, redundant storage and multiple back-up files.
 For items in the JSTOR Archive Collections Content that have print editions, JSTOR also has a dedicated repository at a participating institution to house and preserve the print copies under archival-quality conditions.
 For JSTOR Licensed Content, access will be available as long as a license is in effect and any applicable fees have been paid.

 • Ongoing Access to Artstor Collection.
-ITHAKA intends to consistently maintain and make available the Artstor Collection or, if exigent circumstances require work to transfer the Artstor Collection to another nonprofit institution that will grant similar access (noting ITHAKA will not be liable if such transfer is not made).
-On termination of a license to the Artstor Collection, i) all online access to Artstor Collection Content shall end and ii) Institutional Licensees will destroy such content from its servers within 60 days of termination, taking reasonable steps to notify its Authorized Users of the termination of access.
+JSTOR intends to consistently maintain and make available the Artstor Collection or, if exigent circumstances require work to transfer the Artstor Collection to another nonprofit institution that will grant similar access (noting JSTOR will not be liable if such transfer is not made).
+On termination of a license to the Artstor Collection, i) all online access to Artstor Collection Content will end and ii) Institutional Licensees will destroy such content from its servers within 60 days of termination, taking reasonable steps to notify its Authorized Users of the termination of access.
 Following termination, Authorized Users may keep print or electronic copies of Artstor Collection Content for use consistent with these Terms and Conditions of Use including the permitted uses described in Section 3.

 5. 6 What are my responsibilities to JSTOR?